braze-inc/braze-docs/_docs/_partners/technology_partners/data_and_infrastructure_agility/data_warehouses/snowflake.md

 ### Query Samples

-Below, you can see query samples for two possible use cases.
+Below, you can see query samples for some possible use cases.

 {% tabs %}
   {% tab Push Funnel %}